csholmq/vscode-excel-to-markdown-table/README.md

 Based on https://github.com/thisdavej/copy-excel-paste-markdown and the work of @jonmagic and @thisdavej

 Extension is only first activated when editing a Markdown document.
+You will need to change the language setting in VS Code to use 'markdown' to enable this extension.

 ## Contributors
 * @deshorsley for bug fix and test coverage!